-One, the public across the board gain access to knowledge, art, and entertainment.
+One, the general public gain access to knowledge, art, and entertainment.

-Two, the creator gets financially reimbursed for any given effort, enabling him or her to eat, live, and create anew.
+Two, the creator gets financially compensated for any given effort, enabling him or her to eat, live, and create anew.

-And our vital blood, the economy, powers ahead.
+And our vital life-blood, the Economy, flows freely.

-Just like Road Rules keep us on track on the roads, intellectual property rules allow each of us to know what others are doing - or should be doing - in given circumstances.
+Road Regulations help to keep drivers focused on intelligent behavior on the roads.
+In like manner, Intellectual Property Rights Law allow Creators to know what Fellow Creators are doing - or should be doing - in given circumstances.

 A good place to start building one's comprehension of Copyright Law is with the realization of Copyright Protection.

-A common Intellectual Property Law query is, how to protect an idea?
+A commonly expressed Intellectual Property Rights Law query is, how are ideas protected?

-Wisely, intellectual property rights law does not protect ideas, merely the expression of an idea.
+Wisely, intellectual property rights law does not protect ideas, it protects the expression of an idea.
+With one exception.

-Generally speaking, copyright protection is afforded the moment an idea is expressed in a physical form.
+Generally speaking, Copyright Protection is activated the moment an idea is expressed in any Physical Form.